compmus-ime-usp/.github/profile/README.md

 ## Computer Music Research Group - IME-USP

+Esta é a organização oficial do GitHub do Grupo de Pesquisa em Computação Musical do IME-USP.

-This is the official Github organization of the Computer Music Research Group at IME-USP.
+*This is the official Github organization of the Computer Music Research Group at IME-USP.*

 <!--